GeovanniGalan/reality-consultant-blog/content/analysis/why-youre-really-angry-in-traffic.md

 ### The Bankruptcy of Belief

-In our daily lives, we accumulate something called **Narrative Debt**.
-It's the compounding frustration that comes from dealing with broken systems.
+In our daily lives, we accumulate something called{{< concept "narrative-debt" >}} It's the compounding frustration that comes from dealing with broken systems.
 When you're told the economy is strong but your grocery bill doubles, you accumulate debt.
 When you follow the rules but see others get ahead by breaking them, you accumulate debt.
 When you vote for change and nothing changes, you accumulate debt.

 Eventually, this leads to a bankruptcy of belief.
 A deep-seated feeling that the systems we rely on are unfair, untrustworthy, or rigged.
 This leaves us with a reserve of free-floating anger and a sense of powerlessness.